-The National Talent Search Examination or NTSE Examination 2019, is right around the corner.
+The National Talent Search Examination Stage 2 or NTSE Stage 2 exam is not too far away.
 Yes, November is really not that far away.
-We know that most of you are on the warpath preparing for NTSE, your school and board exams simultaneously.
+We know that most of you are on the warpath preparing for NTSE, your school, and board exams simultaneously.
 But instead of overworking yourself, it is time for you to be SMART.

 What is the SMART Way?